REDWEB

 constructor(options)

-Merges defaults, wires body parsing, CORS, static serving, optional HTMX rendering, registers REST services, and starts listening.
+Merges defaults, wires body parsing, CORS, static serving, optional HTMX rendering, registers REST services, and starts listening unless listen is false.

 app (Express instance)